Sathiyaraman-M/Ollama-sdk/README.md

 # Ollama-sdk

-An idiomatic Rust library for interacting with the Ollama API, focusing on streaming, tool calling, and ease of use.
+An idiomatic low-level Rust library for interacting with the Ollama API.

 > [!NOTE]
 > This is not an official Ollama SDK.

 > [!WARNING]
 > This library is currently in pre-alpha so don't use it in production.
+There are frequent breaking changes and the API is not stable.

 ## Features